 “Let us rise up then, brethren.
 Let us rise, not with petitions and marches, but with action.
 For it is demeaning to human nature to petition our oppressors.
 We need revolution, not reform.”

-You can also read more about Britain and the slave trade in his book.
-Basing its structure on the testimonies of two of our contemporaries, one the descendant of a slave the other of a slave trader, this book reveals the enormous but unrecognised impact the slave trade has had on modern Britain.
+You can also read more about Britain and the slave trade in S. I. Martin’s book.
+Basing its structure on the testimonies of two of our contemporaries, one the descendant of a slave and the other of a slave trader, this book reveals the enormous but unrecognised impact the slave trade has had on modern Britain.